Dr. Rebecca (Becky) Lynn Stokes-Poths, Adjunct Faculty on Influential Women

 01What do you attribute your success to?

-I really believe that all started in my family as a third generation military medic.
-My grandfather was a flight surgeon in the Army Air Corps in World War II, and my dad was also a military medic in the Army.
+I really believe that my love and passion for healthcare started in my family as I am a third generation military medic.
+My grandfather was a flight surgeon in the Army Air Corps in World War II, and my father was also a military medic in the Army.
 He said to me, Becky, the greatest crime I can imagine is you graduating nursing school in Dallas and never leaving Dallas.
 He said, I think you should go in the Air Force.
 And I said, wow, that sounds like a great idea!
 So I did, I was commissioned May 15th, 1993, the day I graduated from nursing school at Baylor University, and I never looked back.
 I served 25 years and retired.
 I lived all over the world and saw just amazing places and people, and I tell everyone, I cannot imagine loving a job more than I loved what I did for those 25 years.
-I think just work ethic, strong work ethic and integrity - that's the first Air Force core value, integrity first.
-My name means a lot to me, and my reputation, and my work.
+I think what I value most is work ethic, strong work ethic and integrity - that's the first Air Force core value, integrity first.
+My name and my reputation mean a lot to me, and my work.
 I really invest and pour myself into teaching and bringing along those that have ever worked for me.

 02What’s the best career advice you’ve ever received?